 SET CLUSTER click_query GLOBAL 'pc.bootstrap' = 1

-called cluster bootstrapping and introduces a
+called cluster bootstrapping which introduces a

 primary component before others